SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

 approach to detect bad channels with abnormally high power and the :code:`coherence+psd` method (introduced by [IBL_spikesorting]_), which detects bad channels looking at both coherence with other channels and PSD power in the high-frequency range.

+Note: This function must be run one probe at a time if multiple probes are present in a recording (see `Processing a Recording by Channel Group <https://spikeinterface.readthedocs.io/en/latest/how_to/process_by_channel_group.html?highlight=split_by>`_).

 The function returns both the :code:`bad_channel_ids` and :code:`channel_labels`, which can be :code:`good`, :code:`noise`, :code:`dead`,
 or :code:`out` (outside of the brain).
 Note that the :code:`dead` and :code:`out` are only available with the :code:`coherence+psd` method.